orfeotoolbox/let-it-snow/doc/tutorials/lis_from_maja.md

     └── S2__TEST_AUX_REFDE2_T38SLH_0001.HDR
 ```

-We're going to use the utilities script build_json.py available in LIS to
+We're going to use the utilities script [build_json.py](../../app/build_json.py)
-configure LIS and generates the parameter file (JSON format).
+available in LIS to configure LIS and generates the parameter file (JSON
+format).

 This script takes as input the directory which contains the surface reflectance
-images, the output directory where the JSON parameter will be stored.Sensors,
+images, the output directory where the JSON file will be stored.Sensors,
 filenames, band numbers, cloud mask encoding are automatically automatically
 retrieved from the directory name and structures.